Vrishabhshri/WeatherApp/README.md

     - range only goes for 7 days
 - recents list similar to Weather App
 - weather info now tries to incorporate useful information from summary of all days that users can interpret
+- background color doesn't change since many conditions can be relevant

+Notes:
+- Google Maps has been incorporated in the code, but is commented out since I don't want to risk too many calls being made causing my card to be charged.
+If unsure about where it would appear, it would appear in under the recents list, with the recents list being moved up.